apache/flink/docs/programming_guide.md

 Forwarded fields information declares input fields which are unmodified forwarded by a function to the same position or to another position in the output.
 This information is used by the optimizer to infer whether a data property such as sorting or partitioning is preserved by a function.
+For functions that operate on groups of input elements such as `GroupReduce`, `GroupCombine`, `CoGroup`, and `MapPartition`, all fields that are defined as forwarded fields must always be jointly forwarded from the same input element.
+The forwarded fields of each element that is emitted by a group-wise function may originate from a different element of the function's input group.

 Field forward information is specified using [field expressions](#define-keys-using-field-expressions).
 Fields that are forwarded to the same position in the output can be specified by their position.
 The specified position must be valid for the input and output data type and have the same type.
 For example the String `"f2"` declares that the third field of a Java input tuple is always equal to the third field in the output tuple.

 Fields which are unmodified forwarded to another position in the output are declared by specifying the source field in the input and the target field in the output as field expressions.